White Sage

 • Essential oils and extracts

-While possession is unrestricted, some harvesting regulations exist.
+While personal possession remains unrestricted, some harvesting regulations exist in the western United States.
 California limits commercial collection in protected areas to preserve wild populations.
 Nevada and Arizona maintain similar protections on state lands.
-These rules affect commercial harvesters, not home users growing their own plants or purchasing from retailers.
+These rules target commercial harvesters rather than home growers or retail buyers.

-Legal status differs from cultural considerations.
-Many Indigenous communities consider white sage sacred and raise concerns about commercial exploitation1.
-This cultural significance doesn’t create legal restrictions but deserves respect when making purchasing decisions.
+Keep in mind that legal status differs from cultural considerations.
+Many Indigenous communities consider white sage sacred and have raised concerns about commercial exploitation1.
+This cultural significance doesn’t create legal barriers, but it deserves thoughtful consideration when making purchasing decisions.

-You can confidently include white sage in your home smoking blends.
-The plant’s legal availability creates no barriers to personal use.
-Choosing sustainably harvested or homegrown sources helps protect wild populations while honoring the plant’s cultural importance.
+You can confidently include white sage in your home herbal blends.
+Choosing sustainably harvested or homegrown sources helps protect wild populations while honoring the plant’s heritage.